emilekoffi/Melocoton/README.md

 WHERE product_price > product_minimum_offer_price
 AND product_num_offers > 1
 ```

-Products priced at the lowest offer sold an average of 514 units.
+Products priced at an higher price than the lowest offer sold an average of 514 units.
 This means that when the consumer has had the choice of the same product at different prices, in the majority of cases, he hasn't chosen the cheapest offer and that the consumer only buys the products with the cheapest offer when he has no choice.